Eyened/vascx/README.md

-# vascx retinal analysis pipeline
+# VascX retinal analysis pipeline

 Repository for future deployment of the vascx retinal analysis pipeline.
 We will make available the building blocks of our pipeline here as we publish them.